bootstrap-vue/bootstrap-vue/src/components/collapse/README.md

 # Collapse

-toggle content visibility on your pages.
+> Esily toggle content visibility on your pages.
 Includes support for making accordions.

 ```html
 <div>